linasmnew/react-graceful-image/README.md

 |**`retry`**|Retry algorithm's configuration, consisting of `count`, `delay` and `accumulate`|*`{count: 8, delay: 2, accumulate: 'multiply'`, ...*|*Object*|
 |**`noRetry`**|Turn off re-trying|*False*|*Bool*|

+### Placeholder

-**Note**: Setting an image's width and height via a `style` prop, or via explicit `width` and `height` props will also apply that width and height to the placeholder - unless you explicit provide different width and height values via the `placeholder` prop.
+Setting an image's width and height via a `style` prop, or via explicit `width` and `height` props will also apply that width and height to the placeholder.

-Also note that, if you set an image's width and height via a className through a CSS file then the placeholder will use its own default width and height, unless you explicit give it a different width and height via the `placeholder` prop.
+However, if you set an image's width and height via a className through a CSS file then the placeholder will use its own default width and height, unless you explicit give it a different width and height via the `placeholder` prop.

 ### Retry

 You can modify the default retry algorithm by supplying a `retry` prop consisting of 3 properties: `count`, `delay` and `accumulate`:

 - `count` specifies the number of times you want to retry